metral/pulumihome/Updating-PPCs.md

 # Download the latest PPC package.
 (You need to do this before changing the AWS creds.)
 ./scripts/ppc/sync-ppc-package.sh

-# Set your current AWS keys to be one from the testing account.
+# Set your current AWS keys to those from the account that owns the PPC.
 export AWS_ACCESS_KEY_ID="AKIAJ2OH7AXVDPKFM4UA"
 export AWS_SECRET_ACCESS_KEY="..."

 # Update PPC "testing-moolumi-ppc-default"
 # PPC name has two parts "testing-moolumi" and PPC suffix "default"
 export PULUMI_STACK_NAME_OVERRIDE="testing-moolumi"
 export PULUMI_CONFIG_PASSPHRASE="<in shared passwords doc on Google Drive>" export PULUMI_USE_POPS_S3_BUCKET="true" ./scripts/ppc/update-ppc.sh default
 ```

+Note that there is a spreadsheet with PPC account info at https://docs.google.com/spreadsheets/d/1ASpyMHUvC1rCN_6cRP6tq1D3378YzSC0PlHzvv_G42I, and the shared passwords doc is at https://docs.google.com/document/d/1qetreL_sCvRVHAQildw-z3AkXFvg1AKowsxKm2G2h4M.